 This railtour sees No. 5043 ‘Earl of Mount Edgcumbe’ sprint along the West Coast main line from Wolverhampton to Crewe, then turn west towards our destination, the Cathedral City of Chester.
 Chester, apart from having one of the most spectacular cathedrals in the country, is a classic, contemporary city bursting with must see treasures, 2000 years of history and spectacular shopping.
 From the City Walls, dating back to the Roman occupation, the 1000-year-old Chester Cathedral and the Eastgate Clock, one of the most photographed in the world, Chester is steeped in history for you to discover.

-Our return journey includes a brief photo-stop at Chirk, then takes us along the route of the Shrewsbury, Oswestry & Chester Junction Railway formed in 1845.
+Our return traverses the famous Chirk Viaduct, then takes us along the route of the Shrewsbury, Oswestry & Chester Junction Railway formed in 1845.

 Of this railway, Bradshaw writes,